-1. What became necessary for God to do in order to subdue Satan's rebellion?
-Lesson XXVIII, paragraphs 1, 2.

-2. What was one thing God could not do?
-Paragraph 3; Lesson XXX, paragraph 2.

-3. What plan could be devised and carried out that would disprove Satan's false charges?
-Lesson XXVIII, paragraphs 4, 5.

-4. State Christ's relation to law governing created intelligences.
-Lesson XXIX, paragraphs 1-3.

-5. What was, the first step in the plan of salvation?
-Lesson

-XXIX, paragraph 3 (a); lesson XXX, paragraph 3 (a); lesson XXXI, paragraph 3 (a).

-6. Explain the second step.
-Lesson XXIX, paragraph 3 (b), (c).

-7. Explain also the third step.
-Same lesson, paragraph 3 (c).

-8. What was the last step to complete the plan of salvation?
-Lesson XXX, paragraph 3 (a), (c); lesson XXXI, paragraph 3 (d).

-9. Why could not an angel have carried out this plan of salvation?
-Lesson XXX, paragraph 4.

-10. What prompted Christ to become the Saviour of the fallen world?

-11. On what condition can man be saved?
-Lesson XXX, paragraph 3 (c); lesson XXXI, paragraph 4.

-12. Did this plan of redemption embrace anything but the salvation of sinners?
-Lesson XXXI, paragraph 5.

-13. Where and how do we see Satan's true character revealed?
-Lesson XXXIII, paragraphs 2, 4.

-14. Where do we find Christ's character most perfectly revealed?
-Same lesson, paragraphs 3, 4.

-15. Where must all created intelligences come to decide who alone is worthy of love, service and adoration.
-Same lesson, paragraph 5; John 12: 31-33.

-16. Had efforts been made to save Satan before his expulsion from heaven?
+- 1. 'What became necessary for God to do in order to subdue Satan's rebellion?
+LESSON XXVIII, paragraphs 1,2. - 2.
+What was one thing God could not do?
+Paragraph 3; Lesson XXX, paragraph 2. - 3.
+What plan could be devised and carried out that would disprove Satan's false charges?
+Lesson XXVIII, paragraphs 4, 5. - 4.
+State Christ's relation to law governing created intelligences, Lesson XXIX, paragraphs 1-3. - 5.
+What was the first step in the plan of salvation?
+Lesson XXIX, paragraph 3 (a); lesson XXX, paragraph (a); lesson XXXIX, paragraph 3 (a). - 6, Explain the second step.
+Lesson XXIX, paragraph 3 (b), (c). - 7.
+Explain also the third step.
+Same lesson, paragraph 3 (c). - 8.
+What was the last step to complete the plan of salvation?
+Lesson XXX, paragraph 3 (a), (c); lesson XXXI, paragraph 3 (d). - 9.
+Why could not an angel have carried out this plan of salvation?
+Lesson XXX, paragraph 4. - 10.
+What prompted Christ to become the Saviour of the fallen world? - 11.
+On what condition can man be saved?
+Lesson XXX, paragraph 3 (c); lesson XXXI paragraph 4. - 12.
+Did this plan of redemption embrace anything but the salvation of sinners?
+Lesson XXXI, paragraph 5. - 13.
+Where and how do we see Satan's true character revealed?
+Lesson XXXIII, paragraphs 2, 4. - 14.
+Where do we find Christ's character most perfectly revealed?
+Same lesson, paragraphs 3, 4. - 15.
+Where must all created intelligencies come to decide who alone is worthy of love, service and adoration.
+Same lesson, paragraph 5; John 12:31-33. - 16.
+Had efforts been made to save Satan before his expulsion from heaven?
 Lesson XXXII, paragraphs 4-6.

-17. What was the final act in this plan that reconciled all in the universe to God?
-Lesson XXXIII, paragraph 4.

-18. Explain how the cross disproves Satan's charges against God, and how it reveals his own character.
-Lesson XXXIII, paragraph 5.

-19. Can you now explain why God allowed Satan to continue his rebellion and how the plan of salvation will completely destroy the serpent's head, uproot and destroy all the seeds sown by Satan in his rebellion against God?
-Gen. 3:15.

-Note.-This and the preceding lessons should be mastered thoroughly before the class proceeds further.
-It may be necessary to review some lessons, but it will pay.
+- 17. What was the final act in this plan that reconciled all in the universe to God?
+Lesson XXXIII, paragraph 4. - 18 Explain how the cross disproves Satan's charges against God, and how it reveals his own character.
+Lesson XXXIII, paragraph 5. - 19.
+Can you now explain why God allowed Satan to continue his rebellion and how the plan of salvation will completely destroy the serpent's head, uproot and destroy all the seeds sown by Satan in his rebellion against God?
+Gen. 3:15. - Note 1.-This and the preceding lesson should be mastered thoroughly before the class proceeds further.
+It may be necessary to review some lessons, but it will pay. - Note 2.-For further information on the plan of salvation read Patriarchs and Prophets, by E. G. White. chapter IV; Desire of Ages by the same author, chapter LXXVIII and LXXIX; Atonement by J. H. Waggonor, pp. 9-163; The Christian System, by Alexander Campbell, chapter VIII.

-ingeab1

-1 the

-VII.
-Law of God.
+Semasler Terr

+LAW OF GOD

-LESSON XXXV.
+LESSON XXXV

-GOD'S LAW A REVELATION OF HIS CHARACTER.
+GOD'S LAW A REVELATION OF HIS CHARACTER